Sustainability & Resilience

 Worcester Recycling Bins along Curb on City Streett Becoming a Zero Waste City

-Worcester has established its commitment to a Zero Waste future by hiring our first ever Zero Waste Coordinator (ZWC) through the Department of Sustainability and Resilience.
+Worcester has demonstrated its commitment to a Zero Waste future by hiring our first ever Zero Waste Coordinator (ZWC) through the Department of Sustainability and Resilience.
 Building off DPW&P's reform of our curbside residential waste programs since the 90s, the ZWC will work in accordance with the Green Worcester Plan to evolve how we handle waste as a city.
-The ZWC will also work to develop a Zero Waste Master Plan, which will result in a comprehensive list of actions and programming to bring our community closer to a Zero Waste future.
+The ZWC will also help develop a Zero Waste Master Plan, which will result in a comprehensive list of priority actions and programming to bring our community closer to a Zero Waste future.

 Powerlines and Transformers During Sunset Growing Green Worcester's ElectriCITY!